 1993 – NCREN completes broadband connections to each of the 18 core members of the network, combining video and data, using a combination of digital microwave technology and broadband ATM technology.

-1994 – Through a collaborative effort between the N.C.
-State Government Office of Information Technology Services (ITS) and NCREN, North Carolina becomes the first state to deploy high-speed network capabilities to every county through the North Carolina Information Highway.
+1994 – Through a collaborative effort between the Department of Information Technology (DIT) and NCREN, North Carolina becomes the first state to deploy high-speed network capabilities to every county through the North Carolina Information Highway.

 1995 – All 16 campuses of the UNC system, Duke University and Wake Forest University are able to fully participate in the high-quality, two-way interactive video capabilities enabled by NCREN.